ckaralis85-spec/lock-hunter/README.md

 Your settings, imported collection, search history, and image cache live locally in a `.lockhunter` folder in your home directory — nothing is uploaded anywhere.

+*Still reading?
+Good. 🍌 The first five people who read this README and tag me in Discord with "@Ferf Lockhunter is bananas!
+B-A-N-A-N-A-S!" get a free mystery lock.*

 ## Install (the easy way — no Python)

 **New to this?
 See the step-by-step [How to Install](HOW-TO-INSTALL.md) guide** —